 7.3.5 Customer Rescission after Completion of a Switch Transaction

 (1) The time period allowed for a Customer to rescind a switch transaction may extend beyond the completion date of a switch.
 If a Customer requests to cancel a switch for the purpose of rescission, the CR scheduled to gain the Premise shall attempt to cancel the transaction by following the steps outlined in Section 7.3.2.2, Prevention of Inadvertent Gains, regarding cancellation of the pending 814_01, Switch Request.

-If the TDSP is unable to cancel the switch, or the Customer waits until after the switch is complete to exercise the rescission (but is still rescinding the agreement within the timelines specified in P.U.C.
+(a) If the TDSP is unable to cancel the switch, or the Customer waits until after the switch is complete to exercise the rescission but the customer is still rescinding the agreement within the timelines specified in P.U.C.
 Subst.
-R. 25.474, Selection of Retail Electric Provider), the gaining CR shall file a MarkeTrak issue, subtype Customer Rescission, to initiate reinstatement of the Customer to the previous CR.
+R. 25.474, Selection of Retail Electric Provider, the gaining CR shall file a MarkeTrak issue, subtype Customer Rescission, to initiate reinstatement of the Customer to the previous CR.

+(b) Upon receiving the Customer Rescission MarkeTrak issue, the losing CR shall agree to the Customer Rescission issue within two (2) Business Days unless a valid reason for rejecting a Rescission-based issue under Section 7.3.5.1 is met.

 (2) The TDSP shall not assess any fees related to Customer reinstatement in cases of a valid Customer rescission, provided the submit date of the MarkeTrak issue falls on or before the 25th day following the established First Available Switch Date (FASD) of the 814_03, Enrollment Notification Request, per the timeline specified in Protocol Section 15.1.1, Submission of a Switch Request.
 Once this time frame has expired, the gaining CR will no longer be able to submit an issue under the subtype Customer Rescission and must use the Inadvertent Gaining subtype to return the Premise.
 The gaining CR will incur all TDSP charges normally associated with the return of a Premise through that subtype.

-(3) The losing CR shall reinstate the Customer for one day beyond the original date of loss.
+(3) Within two (2) Business Days of the TDSP updating the Customer Rescission MarkeTrak issue status to “Ready to Receive”, the losing CR shall submit the appropriate back-dated Move In transaction to reinstate the Customer for one day beyond the original date of loss.
 The option to reinstate the Customer for any date beyond that as outlined in Section 7.3.2.3.1, Reinstatement Date, is not applicable for rescissions received within the timelines specified in this scenario.

 (4) The rules and guidelines set forth in previous sections regarding valid/invalid reject reasons, back dated transactions over 150 days, pending order notification and third party transactions/leapfrog scenarios shall apply to rescission-based reinstatement.